Harichandana5032/Sales-Trend-Analysis-Using-Aggregations/README.md

 This project focuses on analyzing monthly sales trends from an online retail dataset using SQL aggregation techniques.
 It combines date extraction, grouping, filtering, and multi-table joins to derive meaningful insights on revenue and order volume.

 Objectives
-Extract month and year from order dates for time-based analysis Calculate monthly revenue using aggregation functions Measure order volume using distinct order counting Filter results for specific time periods
+Extract month and year from order dates
+Calculate monthly revenue using aggregation
+Measure order volume using distinct counting
+Filter results for specific time periods
-Identify top performing months by revenue
+Identify top-performing months
-Handle NULL values safely in aggregations
+Handle NULL values safely
-Apply multi-table joins combined with GROUP BY
+Apply multi-table joins with GROUP BY
 Dataset Used
 Online Sales Dataset